 A predetermined scale assigns numerical values to the grades received in various courses to generate a weighted GPA.

-Higher values on the scale, which commonly goes from 0 to 5 or 0 to 6, indicate higher grades.
-Depending on the institution’s particular grading policy, different values are assigned.
+Higher values on the scale, which commonly range from 0 to 5 or 0 to 6, indicate higher grades.
+Different values are assigned depending on the institution’s particular grading policy.

 Read Also: 45 Gorgeous Dorm Room Ideas You’ll Want to Copy